kitnato/neverquest/source/data/manual.md

 #### Gems

-Gems are items that can be applied to gear.
+Gems are items that can be socketed into gear.
 They are dropped by [bosses](#bosses), one at stage 10 and one more for each boss encounter after that.
 For example, four gems are dropped by the boss on stage 25 if it's defeated for the first time.
 If a boss has already been defeated on a particular stage, visiting it again will drastically reduce the chance to drop each of its gems.

 Up to 5 gems can be applied to a piece of gear.
-Once applied, gems are consumed and cannot be removed or transferred to a different piece of gear.
+Once applied, gems cannot be removed or transferred to a different piece of gear.

 The gem types are the following, associated with their corresponding [elemental damage](#elemental-damage) types: